 As there are so many blogs this post will be narrowing the focus by looking at the 6 most profitable blog niches that generate a minimum of $2,000 per month.

-Why Do People Start a Blog – Business?
+Why Do People Start Blog Ideas That Make Money?

 Have you ever wanted to start a blog and make money online?
 Ever wondered why anyone would want to start a blog in the first place?